Making a Career Change From Healthcare? Try Holistic Medicine

 Start Your Career Transition With Quantum University

 There’s no time like the present to begin your new or improved healthcare career.
 The holistic medical degree program at Quantum University—an online holistic medicine school— offers credentials and PhDs in the field of Natural, Holistic and Integrative Medicine.
-If you want to learn more about our programs, call us at (833) 366-0363 or visit our admissions page for more information.
+If you want to learn more about our programs, speak to an admissions advisor today to get started!

 Our holistic medicine school offers the following degree programs: